cysouw/diathesis/text/c07_participle.md

 In identifying light-verb constructions with participles care has to be taken to distinguish them from constructions in which the participle is used as a depictive secondary predicate.
 Both constructions superficially look very similar (see [@sec:participles-secondary-predicates]).

 Many light-verb constructions with participles will be discussed in more than one subsection in this chapter.
 This is necessary because many light-verb constructions show different sentence alternations for different verbs.
 Typically, participles of intransitive and transitive verbs will lead to different alternations.
-For example, some intransitive verbs, like *schlafen* 'to sleep' [@Next a], allow for an *werden* impersonal passive in which the nominative argument is dropped (see [@sec:participles-werden-impersonal-passive]).
-In contrast, with many transitive verbs, like *putzen* 'to clean' [@Next b], the *werden* passive shows a different diathesis in which the accusative is turned into a nominative (see [@sec:participles-werden-passive]).
+For example, some intransitive verbs, like *schlafen* 'to sleep' [@next a], allow for an *werden* impersonal passive in which the nominative argument is dropped (see [@sec:participles-werden-impersonal-passive]).
+In contrast, with many transitive verbs, like *putzen* 'to clean' [@next b], the *werden* passive shows a different diathesis in which the accusative is turned into a nominative (see [@sec:participles-werden-passive]).

 :::ex
 a.
 Jetzt wird geschlafen.
 b.
 Das Haus wird geputzt.
 :::

 There are many different such 'repeated' light-verb constructions.
-A recurring phenomenon is one in which intransitives show no diathesis [@Next a], while transitives display an anticausative diathesis [@Next b].
+A recurring phenomenon is one in which intransitives show no diathesis [@next a], while transitives display an anticausative diathesis [@next b].
 This phenomenon seems to fit nicely with the so-called 'unaccusative hypothesis' [@perlmutter1978] which proposes that some intransitive subjects are underlyingly objects, see [@sec:participles-restrictions].
 However, exactly which verbs are amenable for which light-verb constructions appears to be rather unpredictable (or maybe better 'lexically dependent'), and the survey in this chapter is proposed to be a step towards a more precise understanding the such constructional restrictions.

 :::ex
 a.
 Der Schlüssel bleibt verschwunden.